wp-cli/handbook/restful/index.md

 As WordPress becomes more of an application framework embedded into the web, RESTful WP-CLI enables WP-CLI users to interact with a given WordPress install through the higher-level, self-expressed abstraction of how WordPress understands itself.
 For instance, on an eCommerce website, instead of having to know data is stored as `wp post list --post_type=edd_product`, RESTful WP-CLI exposes the properly-modeled data at `wp rest product list`.

 First, RESTful WP-CLI auto-discovers WP REST API endpoints from any WordPress site running WordPress 4.4 or higher.
 These can be endpoints from the WP REST API v2 plugin, or custom endpoints you’ve registered yourself.
 You can target a specific WordPress install with `--path=<path>`, `--ssh=<host>`, or `--http=<domain>`.
 Then, it registers WP-CLI commands for the resource endpoints it understands, in the wp rest namespace.
-In addition to the standard list, get, create, update and delete commands, RESTful WP-CLI also registers commands for higher-level operations like edit, generate and diff.
+In addition to the standard list, get, create, update and delete commands, RESTful WP-CLI also registers commands for higher-level operations like `edit`, `generate` and `diff`.

 Try it yourself: